AlexsLemonade/OpenPBTA-analysis/.github/ISSUE_TEMPLATE/bixu-support-pedcbio.md

 #### [Required] How would you most generally describe your issue?
 - [ ] Upddate data for project in pedcbio portal
-- [ ] Pedcbio portal data questions
+- [ ] Questions related to data on pedcbio portal

 #### [Required] Please provide any links, files, or descriptions we might find helpful
 <!--